-- 1/2 teaspoon salt (skip if you use salted butter or margarine)
+- 1/2 teaspoon salt (skip if you use salted butter)

-Add the ricotta and cream.
-Use a rubber spatula to stir together the wet ingredients and to fold in the dry ingredients.
-Use your hands (or your spatula, as I did) to gently knead the dough to make the dough uniform, to ensure that berries are spread throughout.
+In a measuring cup, whisk together the ricotta and cream or milk.
+Pour into the flour mixture and use a rubber spatula to fold together the dough.
+Use your hands (or your spatula, as I did) to gently knead the dough to make the dough uniform, to ensure that berries are spread out.